CI Tauri: Radial velocity

 CI Tauri displays several periodic radial velocity variations, including periods of 6.6 days, 9 days, and 25 days.
 The 9-day period was proposed to be due to a candidate massive planet on an eccentric orbit, CI Tauri b, in 2016.
 The discovery of CI Tauri b was notable because it is a hot Jupiter, which are supposed to take a minimum of 10 million years to form, and are often thought to be too close to their parent stars to have formed there.

 The existence of this planet has been debated; in 2019, a detection of carbon monoxide attributed to the planet's atmosphere was announced, seemingly confirming it.
 However, a 2020 study found that the star rotates with a period of 9 days, and suggested that the radial velocity variations may be caused by the star's rotation rather than a planet.
 The carbon monoxide detection was attributed to magnetic interaction of the star with the circumstellar disk.
 Other studies have attributed the 6.6-day period to the stellar rotation and the 9-day period to the candidate planet.

 A 2024 study found evidence for a planetary origin of the 25-day radial velocity signal, while considering the 9-day signal to correspond to the stellar rotation and be caused by a starspot.
 This 25-day candidate planet would orbit CI Tauri at a distance of 0.17 AU in a highly-eccentric orbit (e = 0.58).
 The mass of this planet is estimated to be 3.6±0.3 Jupiter mass.
 While this is treated as a strong candidate and left undesignated by its discovery paper, the NASA Exoplanet Archive lists it as a confirmed planet with the designation CI Tauri c.
+Another study in 2025 using additional observations detected the 25-day period only in the CO spectral lines, but not in atomic lines, which suggests that this periodicity is instead caused by a structure in the disk, or by a lower-mass planet orbiting at a distance of 0.16 astronomical units.
+The latter scenario is supported by other observations.